-A huge thanks to Dollywood for hosting us for the day.
-We received complimentary admission but all opinions are honest and my own.
+Disclosure: A huge thank you to Dollywood for the complimentary admission.
+As always, our opinions are honest and our own.

 The kids, especially Nick, have been begging to go to Dollywood for the past few years, so they were super excited to check out the park.
 While we go to Disney (World and Land) fairly often, the older kids love the bigger thrills and number of roller coasters at parks like Dollywood.

-We started the day with Lightning Rod, the world’s first launched wooden coaster, since it’s one of the most popular rides in the park and we knew it would have a long line later in the day.
-That turned out to be a great decision since it had a 60-minute wait in the afternoon!
+We started the day with Lightning Rod, the world’s first launched wooden coaster, since it’s one of the most popular rides in the park, and we knew it would have a long line later in the day.
+That turned out to be a great decision, since there was a 60-minute wait in the afternoon!

 Rockin’ Roadway was next on the to-do list since it was something that Ellie could ride, too.
 Ellie (and even the big kids!) had fun driving the classic cars around Jukebox Junction.

-We continued counter-clockwise around the park to Smoky Mountain River Rampage, a white water rafting adventure full of twists and turns and LOTS of water!
-The rafts only seat six so I volunteered to skip this one so that we didn’t have to split the family into two rafts, plus it meant that I stayed dry while everyone else was soaked.
+We continued counterclockwise around the park to Smoky Mountain River Rampage, a white-water rafting adventure full of twists and turns and LOTS of water!
+The rafts only seat six, so I volunteered to skip this one so we didn’t have to split the family into two rafts, and it meant I stayed dry while everyone else was soaked.
 Win-win for me!

 The Dollywood Express, a twenty-minute train ride through the foothills of the Smoky Mountains, should not be missed.
 The fully narrated train ride takes you across the park as well as through some beautiful Smoky Mountain scenery.
 We even caught a glimpse of the newest area of Dollywood, Wildwood Grove, which opens on May 11.